dan-fritchman/Thesis/content.md

 ## The Analog Way

 The analog way, in contrast, shares little between circuits.
 No "compiler" is invoked to produce layout from a more abstract description.
 Instead designers are free to produce essentially any combination of 2.5 dimensional shapes in a custom graphical environment.
-Only a small fraction of these combinations will conform to a given technology's design rules; this is a major part of the effort.
+Only an infinitesimally small fraction of possible combinations will conform to a given technology's design rules.
+This is a major part of the effort.
 Designers are free to produce device sizing, placement, and routing essentially as they see fit - at the primary cost of needing to produce it.

 Notably, code remains a material part of the analog method; it merely occupies a very different place in the design hierarchy.
 Figure~\ref{fig:layout_quadrants} the relationship between code-based and graphically-based methods in the digital and analog flows.
 Perhaps counterintuitively, the two are used in diametrically opposite portions of the design hierarchy.
 The digital flow uses code - the combination of a PnR "layout solver" and designer-dictated constraints - to produce the upper, "module" levels of a design hierarchy.
 Its low levels, principally comprised of "standard cell" logic gates, are conversely designed with graphical methods highly similar to the analog flow.
-Said analog flow, in contrast, uses these graphical methods for its "module layers" (e.g. amplifiers, data converters), while relying on code-based \_parametric cells* ("p-cells") for its lowest levels (e.g. single transistors or passive elements).
+Said analog flow, in contrast, uses these graphical methods for its "module layers" (e.g. amplifiers, data converters), while relying on code-based _parametric cells_ (commonly called "p-cells") for its lowest levels (e.g. single transistors or passive elements).

 Why?
 In short: in modern technologies, the lowest levels are the hardest - both to optimize, and to meet design-rule correctness in the first place.
 The digital flow uses hand-crafted standard logic cells which can be highly tuned and co-designed with the underlying technology, recognizing that their design effort will be amortized billions of times over.
-Analog design is a lower-volume industry.
+Producing analog layout is a lower-volume proposition.
 It is much more difficult to amortize the manual production of each low-level transistor polygon.
 This is generally saved for the most performance-critical devices, e.g. those in high-speed RF transceivers.
 Code based "p-cells" instead produce these polygons from a set of input parameters similar to those provided to schematic designers.
 In addition to schematic-level parameters, principally including device sizing, these programs often add layout-specific parameters such as requirements for segmentation ("multi-fingering"), overlap, abutment, or proximity of contacts.
 The placement of and interconnect between these p-cells is then performed in the custom graphical flow.

 ![layout_quadrants](fig/layout_quadrants.png "Relationship Between Custom and Programmed Layout Generation in the Digital and Analog Design Flows")